mantidproject/developer/release_checklist/index.md

 # Release (technical tasks)

-Once the unscripted testing has passed and the Release Notes are complete:
+Once the unscripted testing has passed:

+* Check the release notes and remove the "Under Construction" paragraph on the main index page.
 * Disable release deploy jobs by executing [close-release-testing](http://builds.mantidproject.org/view/All/job/close-release-testing) job.
 * Update major & minor version in `buildconfig/CMake/VersionNumber.cmake` on `release` branch.
 * Update patch number on `release` branch